• Overview

 What happens during the PET-CT scan?

-You have a PET-CT scan as an outpatient procedure at our neighbouring Parkside Private Hospital.
+You have a PET-CT scan as an outpatient procedure.
 This means that you do not need to stay in hospital overnight.

 On the day of your appointment, a member of staff asks you a few questions about your medical history.
 This information can help the radiologist, who reports the results of the scan.